 The Delete Timer subfield indicates the number of TBTTs of the AP corresponding to the Per-STA Profile subelement until the AP is removed.

+[#14014]NOTE 1—In an NSTR mobile AP MLD, the TSF timer of the AP operating on the nonprimary link is the same as the AP operating on primary link and only the AP on primary link is doing the beaconing (see 35.3.19 (NSTR mobile AP MLD operation)), so the Delete Timer subfield indicates the number of the TBTTs corresponding to the AP operating on the primary link until the AP specified in the Per-STA Profile subelement is removed.

 TGbe editor: Please update the paragraphs in 35.3.6.2.2 (Removing affiliated APs) subclause as shown below